Upgrade cluster runtime from Azure CLI

 During a runtime upgrade, the cluster enters a state of Upgrading

 .
-In the event of a failure of the runtime upgrade, the cluster will go into a Failed
+If the runtime upgrade fails, the cluster goes into a Failed

 provisioning state.
-Failures during upgrade may be caused by infrastructure components (e.g the Storage Appliance).
+Infrastructure components (e.g the Storage Appliance) may cause failures during the upgrade.
 In some scenarios, it may be necessary to diagnose the failure with Microsoft support.